nikhilkowri/admin-api/README.md

 1. open admin-api/src/main/resources/application.properties in a text editor.
 2. add server.port=9090 or any other port number in applications.properties and save the file.
 3. Go back to - How to Build and Run the project and redo the 3 steps.
+4. Replace the 8080 port in the url with your port and access it, for example changed the port to 9090 and urls are http://localhost:9090/swagger-ui/ and http://localhost:9090/admin/users-with-posts